ssh-meister/s2s-data-explorer/README.md

 * The page slider in the sidebar lets you navigate through batches of conversations without overwhelming the browser.

 ---
-© 2025 TTS Chat Explorer
+© 2025 S2S Chat Explorer